methodphoto/mincc/data/1984/1984-sudbury-court.md

 title: "Sudbury Court v The Min"
 gameLocation: "Sudbury Court"
 gameDate: "15/07/1994"
+shortReport: "The Min batted first, scoring 184 for 9 wkts.
+Sudbury Court replied with 115 all out."
 result: "The Min won by 69 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first, scoring 184 for 9 wkts.
-Sudbury Court replied with 115 all out.

-Result: {result}

 ## The Min Innings

 | Batsman | Dismissal |  | Runs |